-This recipe is a family fruit cake recipe that we’ve adapted to make suitable for vegans.
+This recipe is a family fruit cake recipe that we’ve adapted to make suitable, as a vegan Christmas cake.
 It’s a tried and tested recipe, handed down from Suma member Wendy’s mum.
 It’s a family favourite, and has been made many times over by different members of her family.

 It includes brandy (optional), as some people prefer their cake without it.
 Once baked you can decorate it as you like, go traditional and use marzipan and icing sugar, try something totally different or leave it plain.
 The flavour of the fruit is enough for it to be utterly delicious on it’s own.